-Join Richard Harrington for an in-depth discussion in this video Removing ghost images with selective deghosting, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Removing ghost images with selective deghosting, part of Learning Photomatix Pro.

 …While automatic deghosting is both fast and…easy, It is not necessarily the best choice.…I like it when I'm in a rush or I just want to do a quick process to…see how the images going to turn out, but if…I want to take total control, Photomatix offers selective deghosting.…So you could pick just the areas that need to be fixed.…And this is great when you're working with longer exposures.…Alright, here's an example…of this canal.…And this particular image was shot at a relatively shallow depth of field.…